-We have consulted our customers and key stakeholders in two phases.
-For the first phase, we consulted our customers and key stakeholders on our Statement of Risks, Strengths and Weaknesses of Information, which we published on 29 November 2019.
-The consultation closed on 31 December 2019.
+We have consulted our customers and key stakeholders on our Statement of Risks, Strengths and Weaknesses of Information, which we published on 29 November 2020.
+The consultation closed on 31 December 2020.
 We invited comments through publishing the document on our website and by advertising the consultation on social media, particularly via Twitter and LinkedIn.
-We also presented our risk assessment methodology and results to our Board, including to our independent non-executive directors, and the BWCP.
+We also presented our risk assessment methodology and results to our Board, including to our independent non-executive directors, and our Customer Challenge Panel.